 Just like eating an elephant, you can get get through this process and begin your profitable cottage food business – one step at a time.
 Under the guise of encouraging cottage food owners to expand into a full-fledged retail shop / business – has an annual cap on the income you’re allowed to make.

-NOTE: Although against the intent and purposes of the limitations, many cottage food vendors find it near impossible to grow beyond cottage food being limited to $25,000 annually, so some don’t report accurately while saving until their income reaches something more reasonable – in able to open a licensed commercial kitchen with no limitations. 😉
+NOTE: Although against the intent and purposes of the limitations, many cottage food vendors find it near impossible to grow beyond cottage food being limited to $35,000 annually, so some don’t report accurately while saving until their income reaches something more reasonable – being able to open a licensed commercial kitchen with no limitations. 😉

 IMPORTANT: Before you run off thinking it’s too hard or can’t be done… here’s a current list of Washington State Cottage Food Entrepreneurs who are making it happen!